200406-java-react-usf/Mohamed_Aboulela_p0/README.md

 # Mohamed_Aboulela_p0

 For Project 0, I will be building a RESTful API using TypeScript and Express.
 This API will be a social media API that takes in users, their astrology signs, and their horoscopes.
-The relationship of these objects are based on the user's birthday and astrology sign in which said user was born.
+The relationship of these objects are based on the user's astrology id and astrology sign in which said user was assigned to.

 Suggestions:
 - resource management system API